- All medically stable infants weighing ≥2,000 grams are recommended to receive the hepatitis B vaccine within the first

 Hepatitis B can also be prevented by avoiding contact with contaminated blood and unprotected sexual exposure.
 Using condoms has also been shown to reduce the chance of sexually transmitted infections.

-Mother-to-child HBV transmission can be prevented by identifying pregnant women who are chronically infected and providing the hepatitis B vaccine and hepatitis B immunoglobulin at birth.
+Mother-to-child HBV transmission can be prevented by identifying pregnant women who are chronically infected and providing the infant with hepatitis B vaccine and hepatitis B immunoglobulin at birth.
 Recently updated guidelines also recommend that pregnant women with chronic HBV be referred to a specialist and considered for HBV treatment to further reduce the chance of transmitting the virus.

 The following populations are at increased risk of becoming infected with HBV and are recommended to be tested: